-As seen from Table 1 the maximum number of errors is encountered in the detection of triple meter with large confusion between triple and double meters in both datasets.
-An analysis of the misclassified cases revealed that for many songs the error was due to incorrect estimation of tatum duration.
+As seen from Table 1 the maximum number of errors is encountered in the detection of triple meter, specifically large confusion between triple and double meters occurs for both datasets.
+An analysis of these erroneous cases revealed that for many songs the error was due to incorrect estimation of tatum duration.
 Such errors in tatum estimation for triple meter songs are more often found to occur in songs with fast tempo.
 Here periodicity at metrical levels higher than the tatum, such as half-rhythm cycle, fall within the search range of tatum delays (0.1-0.6 sec).
-Peaks in the tatum vector at such locations have saliences comparable to that at the true tatum duration leading to incorrect tatum detection.
-Thus it is mainly octave errors in tatum estimation that lead to incorrect meter detection.
+Peaks in the tatum vector at such locations have comparable salience as the true tatum durations leading to incorrect tatum estimation.